cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

 You can find how to prepare it [here](/docs/manual/advanced/dataset_manifest/).
 If you select the `Cloud Storage` tab, you can select a cloud storage (for this type the cloud storage name), after that choose the manifest file and select the required files.
+For more information on how to attach cloud storage, see [attach cloud storage](/docs/manual/basics/attach-cloud-storage/)

 ![](/images/image127.jpg)